Our Staff

 My journey began on the territories of the nêhiyawak (Cree), Anihšināpēk (Saulteaux), Dakota, Lakota, and Nakoda, and the homeland of the Métis/Michif Nation, also colonially recognized as Regina, SK.

 I am an Anihšināpēk (Saulteaux) Interdisciplinary Poet, Public Speaker, Advocate and Facilitator.
-I am honoured and grateful to work through Youth Advisory Committees with the Saskatchewan’s Advocate Office and the opportunities to connect with the Adoption Council of Canada and attend panel presentations, consultation meetings and dedicating my time to showcase the inauthenticity of the child welfare system through experiences, storytelling and drawing.
+I am honoured and grateful to work through Youth Advisory Committees to work with peers and other youth delegates, and attend panel presentations, consultation meetings and dedicating my time to showcase the inauthenticity of the child welfare system through experiences, storytelling and drawing.

 “My soul reverberates with the vigorous flame of the matriarchs who fought for my existence”